symfony/symfony-docs/doctrine/associations.rst

 .. warning::

-    Please be aware that the inverse side could be associated with a large amount of records.
+    Please be aware that the inverse side could be associated with a large number of records.
-    I.e. there could be a large amount of products with the same category.
+    I.e. there could be a large number of products with the same category.
     In this case ``$this->products->contains($product)`` could lead to unwanted database requests and very high memory consumption with the risk of hard to debug "Out of memory" errors.

-    So make sure if you need an inverse side and check if the generated code could lead to such issues.
+    So make sure you actually need an inverse side, and check whether the generated code could cause such issues.

 But, instead of setting the ``category_id`` to null, what if you want the ``Product`` to be *deleted* if it becomes "orphaned" (i.e. without a ``Category``)?
 To choose